openbaton/docs/docs/vnfpackage.md

 ```

 ## NSD [iperf]
-In this section we will create a [NSD](ns-descriptor) and reference the previously created VNFPackages by their ids'.
+In this section we will create a [NSD](ns-descriptor) and reference the previously created VNF Packages by their IDs.
 For doing that we just need to define the **id** for each VNFPackges' VNFD in the list of VNFDs.
-To provide also the iperf-servers' IP to the iperf-client we need to define dependencies you can find under the key **vnf_dependency** setting the source to **iperf-server** and the target to **iperf-client** by providing the parameter **private1**.
+To provide also the iperf-servers' IP to the iperf-client we need to define dependencies you can find under the key **vnf_dependency** setting the source to **iperf-server** and the target to **iperf-client** by providing the parameter **private** that indicates the private IP address of the iPerf server in the network "private".

-**Note** When creating the NSD the VNFD is fetched by the id defined.
+**Note** When creating the NSD the VNFD is fetched by the ID defined.
 Other properties we would set in the VNFD in this NSD will be ignored.

 ```json
 {